Fair Incentives for Repeated Engagement: Special cases

-\cref{thm:main-theorem2} tells us that, if workers are risk averse, in the limit where $\rewardset$ is a compact convex set, it is optimal for the platform to guarantee a fixed wage; on the other hand, if workers are risk seeking, the platform should run a lottery. {We underscore the intuitive nature of this result and that the formalization of such a fact serves as a sort of sanity check that our undoubtedly stylized model of gig economy workers does indeed capture key features of more realistic behavioral models.} {Moreover, despite its intuitive nature, the proof of \cref{thm:main-theorem2}, as well as the numerical results obtained in the following section, crucially rely on the two-reward structure of the optimal static solution derived in Section \ref{ssec:fluid-structure}, thus highlighting its importance in terms of deriving insights into optimal compensation schemes for practical special cases of worker behavior. \cref{thm:main-theorem2} will also be instrumental in helping to derive results in Section \ref{ssec:noisy}.}
+\cref{thm:main-theorem2} tells us that, if $\ell_i(\cdot)$ is strictly convex for all types, in the limit where $\rewardset$ is a compact convex set, it is optimal for the decision-maker to guarantee a fixed reward; {in contrast, for types with strictly concave $\ell_i(\cdot)$}, the decision-maker should run a lottery. {The proof of \cref{thm:main-theorem2} crucially relies on the two-reward structure of the optimal static solution derived in Section \ref{ssec:fluid-structure}, thus highlighting its importance in terms of deriving insights into optimal compensation schemes for practical special cases of agent behavior.}

-We next investigate whether these analytical insights when workers have homogeneous risk preferences port over to heterogeneous risk profiles.
+We next numerically investigate whether these analytical insights when agents have homogeneous structure of departure probability functions port over to mixed populations.}